Regent Theatre, Stoke-on-Trent

 There is lift access to all levels of the theatre from our foyer (with audible announcer).

-There are accessible toilets in the Foyer, the Stalls Bar and the Circle bar.
+Accessible Toilets - Accessible toilets are available in the Foyer, the Stalls Bar and the Circle Bar.